pybpc/walrus/docs/source/algorithms.rst

    [setattr(A, k, v) for k, v in namespace.items()] del namespace

-The major reason of doing so is that the :term:`class` name is not available in its context, i.e. we cannot directly assign :attr:`A.foo` in the :meth:`A.wraps` method.
-Rewriting all assignment and reference to *class variables* as operations to the ``namespace`` dictionary grants :mod:`walrus` an efficiently to synchronise all changes to such variables.
+The major reason of doing so is that the :term:`class` is not available in its context, i.e. we cannot directly assign :attr:`A.foo` in the :meth:`A.wraps` method.
+Rewriting all assignments and references to *class variables* as operations to the ``namespace`` dictionary grants ``walrus`` an efficiently to synchronise all changes to such variables.

-However, if a variable is declared in :token:`global <global_stmt>` and/or :token:`nonlocal <nonlocal_stmt>` statements, it is **NOT** supposed to be assigned to the :term:`class` context, rather the outer scope (:term:`namespace`).
+However, if a variable is declared in :token:`global <global_stmt>` and/or :token:`nonlocal <nonlocal_stmt>` statements, it is **NOT** supposed to be assigned to the :term:`class` context, rather it should go to the outer scope (:term:`namespace`).

 .. seealso::